Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

     - **Top Slider Section -** Will have a relevant slider.
     - **Message from the School Director/President section -** give a relevant message and a picture.
 The design is entirely up to you.
     - **Gallery Section -** Show relevant pictures related to the school activities.
 For example, pictures  - festivals, seminars, student activities, etc.
+    - **Events section -** It will have 2 tabs called **Upcoming Events & Previous Events**.
+If the event date has already passed, it will be displayed in the **Previous Events tab**.
+Otherwise, the event will be displayed in the **Upcoming Events tab**.

-    - **Notice Board section -** Display some notices related to the school (upcoming training, available - competitions etc.)
+    Display some events related to the school (trainings, competitions, cultural events etc.)

         The information will be the following:
-        - Image
+        - Event poster (image)
-        - Title
+        - Event Title
         - Event Date
-        - Short description
+        - Description

     - **Extra Section -** Add one relevant section.
-Make it attractive.
+Make it attractive :heart_eyes:.
 Try to use any animation effects.

 <br/>